I tested the 004 parka from Bastong (the South Korean Barbour)

 The hood: everything you can expect from it

-It fits the head correctly , protecting it without hindering its movements.
+It fits the head properly , protecting it without hindering its movements.

-You can insulate yourself from the wind even more if you wish by using the drawstrings.
-There's nothing like it for looking stupid, but sometimes you have to sacrifice style for a little comfort.
+You can insulate yourself from the wind even more if you want by using the drawstrings.
+Nothing like it to look like a d**k, but sometimes you have to sacrifice style for a little comfort.

-No, I'm kidding, no sacrifices with this parka.
-We are always on top.
+No I'm kidding, no sacrifice with this parka.
+We're always on top.

 Loose cords:

-man in tartan parka with hood on head
+man in tartan parka with hood over head

 man in hooded parka